kestalkayden/Lonsdaleite/README.md

 ## Downloads

-As a general warning, wemember to backup your world before installing new versions!
+As a general warning, Remember to backup your world before installing new versions!
 Though really, it's a small mod and shouldn't break anything.

 ## Why this?